Explicit 27: Eye of the Tiger - Survivor

 7:09

-more awkwardness in the 80s and still be considered cool.
+with more awkwardness than the 80s and still be considered cool they look like they're really

 7:26

-Why they find a warehouse full of bathroom supplies.
+why they find a warehouse full of bathroom supplies

 7:40

-and determined and like they need a fucking job.
+and like they need a fucking job

 7:50

-then they go into a building but weirdly first the building's just full of baths which I
+first the building's just full of baths

 7:55

-find quite confusing so it looks like they've just walked into bed bath and beyond like
+so it looks like they've just

 8:00